carbon-design-system/design-system-website/src/content/components/select/usage.md

 One of the [WCAG 2.0 standards](https://www.w3.org/TR/WCAG20-TECHS/G202.html) for accessibility is “Ensuring keyboard control for all functionality.”
 CSS alternatives to `select` elements to not meet this requirement.

-![Select element rendered in Chrome](images/select-usage-2.png) _Rendering of Select element in Chrome_:
+![Select element rendered in Chrome](images/select-usage-2.png) _Rendering of Select element in Chrome_

 ### Accessibility